githubmaxcs/githubmaxcs.github.io/portfolio/project1.md

     temp_min      0.0
     dtype: float64

-So, we don't have any entries of 9's, but we do have missing values for `snowfall` and `snow_depth`, though the percentage of missing values for eeach column is very small.
+So, we don't have any entries of 9's, but we do have missing values for `snowfall` and `snow_depth`, though the percentage of missing values for each column is very small.
 Let's inspect the instances of missing values so that we can proceed with data analysis and building a model.

 ### Snowfall